Hull Rifles: Interwar

 The TA was doubled in size after the Munich Crisis, and the 4th East Yorkshires formed a duplicate battalion, designated the 5th Battalion.
 The first officers were commissioned into this battalion on 12 June 1939.

-World War II
+Second World War

 4th Battalion

 50th (Northumbrian) Infantry Division had been converted into a light motorised division before the war, but 4th East Yorkshires remained in 150th Brigade.
 After training it travelled to France in January 1940 to join the new British Expeditionary Force (BEF).